Lunch at Le Bouillon Chartier in Paris!

-This is also a very lively neighborhood housing the Opéra Garnier, the Galeries Lafayette, the Olympia Concert Hall, le Passage des Panoramas, the Folies Bergère Cabaret, le Grand Rex Cinéma and much more.
+This Bouillon Chartier is also located in a very lively neighborhood where you can find the Opéra Garnier, the Galeries Lafayette, the Olympia concert hall, le Passage des Panoramas, the Folies Bergère Cabaret, le Grand Rex Cinéma and much more.

 Le Bouillon Chartier

-You can find Le Bouillon Chartier in a small alleyway on your left when you enter Rue du Faubourg Montmartre, leaving Boulevard Montmartre behind you.
+You can find le Bouillon Chartier Grands Boulevards in a small alleyway on your left when you enter Rue du Faubourg Montmartre, leaving Boulevard Montmartre behind you.

-Step inside, you might have to queue for a while and wait until a waiter brings you to a table.
+Step inside, and a waiter will show you to a table asap.

 Classic French cuisine